control-course/control-course.github.io/docs/Avionics/index.md

 ## Getting started

-If you're just starting out, head to the [step-by-step guide](stepbystep).
+If you're just starting out, follow the [step-by-step guide](stepbystep) to get to a minimal working example system.

 !!! note